 Window Falls Prevention

-In Pierce County, falls are the most common unintentional injury requiring children to stay in the hospital.
+Falls are the most common unintentional injury requiring children to stay in the hospital.
+Children are curious by nature, top-heavy by design, and can fall through a window opened more than 4 inches.
 Nationwide, thousands of children are injured or killed from window falls every year.

 Tips for Preventing Window Falls

-- Limit openings to 4 inches or less by using a window stop (see the picture below) for any accessible window more than 6 feet off the ground.
+- Limit window openings to 4 inches or less by installing window stops on any accessible window more than 6 feet off the ground.

 - Install an operable window guard if you must open a window within a child’s reach.
-Window guards have horizontal bars no more than four inches apart that screw into the side of a window frame.
-They are available in different sizes.
+Choose window stops or guards that can be removed by an adult in an emergency.

-- Plant grass or shrubbery around your home to soften the impact surface in case of a fall.
+- Plant shrubbery beneath windows to soften the impact surface in case of a fall.